pradiptak29/pythonCalculatorWithCredentialCheck/README.md

-# personal_calculator
+# pythonCalculatorWithCredentialCheck
-Here we have a Python project for a personalized password protected calculator.
+Here we have a Python project for a calculator with credential check.